mikheevshow/chengine-java/README.md

 #### Creation of command handlers

 Basically chengine command handlers looks like Spring MVC rest controllers.
-You should annotate class by @ComponentHanler annotation, then it will be founded by spring context.
+You should annotate class by @ComponentHandler annotation, then it will be found by spring context.
 If you want to make the same command prefix for all methods inside handler, just use @CommandMapping annotation.

 ```java